 - Explain the importance of teaching students to be self-determined.

-- Identify the difference between entitlement programs and eligibility programs and how self-determination assists students move from entitlement to eligibility programs.
+- Identify the difference between entitlement and eligibility programs, and how self-determination eases this shift.

 - Identify how self-determination is reflected in IDEA.

 - Describe the key elements of Hoffman & Field (2005) Model of Self-Determination.